zeljkoobrenovic/grounded-architecture/_posts/2022-03-02-data-platform.markdown

 Finance departments are very data-driven and have high-quality data that could be very relevant for architects.
 In addition to standard costs, budgets, and other pure financial data types, I frequently found that finance teams also have different data sources such as vibrancy or usage levels.
 These teams need such data to, for instance, correlate finance performance with usage levels.
 Such usage data are beneficial for architecture discussions.
 For example, linking usage levels and vibrancy of systems with their public cloud usage can identify areas of improvement and inefficiencies.

-## Principles Behind Architecture Data Platform
+## Principles Behind Architecture Data Pillar

-In general, the main driving principle behind my vision on architecture data platform is "reducing subjectivity by use of data and insights."
+In general, the main driving principle behind my vision on architecture data pillar is "reducing subjectivity by use of data and insights."
 I follow several guiding principles (Figure 5).

 ![](assets/images/archdata/principles.png)
 <br>
-**Figure 5:** *Design principles behind architecture data platform.*
+**Figure 5:** *Design principles behind architecture data pillar.*

 Firstly, my goal is to move architectural discussion as far as possible from opinion battles to the domain of data-informed decision-making.
 Opinions have their value, but we do not need to debate which cloud resources or programming languages we use.
 We have reliable data for it.

 Second, automation is the key to keeping documentation up to date and getting the data repeatable and reliable.
-While some manual actions may be required, most architecture data platform I created automatically updated daily or weekly.
+While some manual actions may be required, most architecture data pillar I created automatically updated daily or weekly.

 Third, I build the apps as self-service web applications to enable people to get any data themselves, rather than scheduling meetings and workshops to get and align the data.
 Whenever I created some of these apps, my schedule became more relaxed.

 Fourth, documents must be as complete as possible, based on high-quality and curated data sets.
 On a scale of big organizations, a sample of data, e.g., cloud usage of one team, may not be representative and is practically useless and misleading.

-Fifth, my goal is to use architecture data platform to make architecture function an economic-risk modeling exercise.
+Fifth, my goal is to use architecture data pillar to make architecture function an economic-risk modeling exercise.
 We should look at data to understand the current situation and create models to simulate scenarios.
 In this way, I want to make architecture less heroics, in the sense that architects jump in the last moment to prevent disasters based on their internal knowledge and insight.
 That heroic typically means that we have not looked at the data on time.

-Six, I always build architecture data platform as explorative applications, enabling filtering of data and zooming in and out of details.
+Six, I always build architecture data pillar as explorative applications, enabling filtering of data and zooming in and out of details.
 Different stakeholders have different needs, and the one-fits-all model cannot help everyone.
 Having exploration abilities enables a broader set of stakeholders to get relevant insights.
 For example, source code analyses can point our some CTO-level insights, such as programming languages trends and inter-team collaborations.
 At the same time, these tools enable individual developers to zoom into details of their systems and, for instance, get refactoring recommendations and code samples of complex or duplicated code.

 > “Excessive complexity is nature's punishment for organizations that are unable to make decisions.” - Gregor Hohpe